Carnimore Logo

 3. Range: "He is at 418."

-4. Grouping: "Three bucks together — he is the one on the right."
+4. Grouping: "Three bucks together.
+He is the one on the right."

 5. Behavior: "Feeding, quartering away.
 Not alert."